 It take about 30 minutes – 1 hour from us to Odawara JR station.

 Hotel Taiseikan Hanakajika

 I was totally freaking out.
 I went to Sharon and Steve to tell them the dilemma and we decided I had to call the ryokan and tell them.
 Again, this was 2005, so while cell phones were prevalently used, they weren’t cheap and international usage was unheard of.
-Steve had rented a cell phone that worked in Japan because he needed to be in contact with his job, if necessary.
-U.S. phones weren’t compatible back then so this was the only way to make sure you were connected.
+Steve rented a cell phone that worked in Japan because he needed to be in contact with his job, if necessary.
+U.S. phones weren’t compatible back then and this was the only way to make sure you were connected.

 With the help of someone on the train, I learned how to call a Japanese phone number with the cell phone.
 I used phrases from our English-Japanese dictionary to try and describe our situation.

-I remember the conversation going something like this but with me trying to speak Japanese.
+I remember the conversation going something like this but with me trying to speak Japanese: